Ironmuffins/Calculator/ReadMe.txt

 New features:
-Buttons on calculator are now arranged in a better looking grid.
-Display is larger.
+when selecting a number, it appears in the display.

 Existing features:
 Basic html and css components completed.
 Javascript math functions work.
+Selected numbers appear in display when clicked.

 Future features:
-Will display numbers when pressed.
 Will clear display
 Will add,
 subtract,